astronomer/docs/astro/environment-variables.md

 :::note

-You can create, update, and delete multiple environment variables at once using [Deployments as Code](manage-deploymens-as-code.md).
+You can create, update, and delete multiple worker queues at once.
+See [Deployments as Code](manage-deploymens-as-code.md).

 :::